wscherphof/fastify-htmxample/README.md

 Browse to http://localhost:3000 and see that it worked.

 ## Vite server
-If you're going to make changes in the `vite` folder, you can avoid rebuilding every time by starting the Vite development server:
+If you're going to make changes to the JavaScript project in the `vite` derictory, you can avoid having to rebuild it every time, by starting the Vite development server:
 1. Open another terminal (keep Fastify running on port 3000 in the existing terminal)
 1. `cd` to the `vite` folder